 Broadband Task Force

-Several initiatives recommended by the Task Force ultimately ended up being adopted in law, including the creation of an Office of Broadband Development, the establishment of a Border to Border Broadband Infrastructure grant program, and the goals that all homes and businesses have access to broadband service of at least 25Mbps download and 3Mbps upload by 2022 and that all homes and businesses have access to at least one provider offering service of at least 100Mbps download/20Mbps upload by 2026.
-During its term, the Task Force saw the availability of broadband at the 25Mbps download/3Mbps upload increase from just under 70% in 2011 to almost 91% in 2018 and the Office of Broadband Development award over $85 million in broadband infrastructure grants.
+This new Task Force will build on the work of former Governor Dayton’s Task Force on Broadband.
+Several initiatives of that task force ultimately ended up being adopted in law, including the creation of an Office of Broadband Development, the establishment of a Border to Border Broadband Infrastructure grant program, and the goals that all homes and businesses have access to broadband service of at least 25Mbps download and 3Mbps upload by 2022 and that all homes and businesses have access to at least one provider offering service of at least 100Mbps download/20Mbps upload by 2026.
+For reference, the meeting minutes and agendas and the annual reports from the last few years of Governor Dayton’s Task Force on Broadband are posted below.